Last night I was at a singles event where a relationship expert presented techniques on how to flirt. And then we were turned loose to flirt.

 Daring to Squirm

 The relationship expert asked for a role playing guinea pig.
 As I watched this guy make his way down the aisle, I wondered if he was for real.
 I mean, we had each ventured out on a Sunday night when we’d probably rather finish winding down so we could face Monday, made ourselves presentable, drove across town, and faced what to most of us is a chomping void in our existence.
-So to then risk alienating all the prospects you did all that for was definitely brave of this guy.
+So, it was definitely brave for this guy to then risk alienating all the prospects he did all that for.

 He was up there for most of the hour so he was thrown into tons of tricky situations and under the microscope of our beady eyes.
 It seemed to me that all this was understandably uncomfortable for him at times, but he carried it off with confident vulnerability–which is a fascinating combination, right?